How To Make a Request for Quote // Step-By-Step Guide

 Message on Alibaba

-In addition, to passively waiting for suppliers to message you, you can be proactive and search for suppliers.
-We wrote a guide on how to find a supplier that you can read here.
+In addition to passively waiting for suppliers to message you, you can be proactive and search for suppliers.
+We wrote a guide on how to find a supplier, which you can read here.
 Messaging on Alibaba follows the same format as copying and pasting the text into the body and including an attachment.

 Email

-For many suppliers, you will email them the same basic format of copying and pasting the message into the email body and attaching the Product Spec Sheet.
+You will email many suppliers in the same basic format: copying and pasting the message into the email body and attaching the Product Spec Sheet.
 However, when emailing, it is extra important to personalize it to get it to stand out.

 Do you want our team to find great manufacturers, get quotes, and introduce you directly to great suppliers?